 If you go: If you are interested in going, they have tours.
 But, if you want to go on your own, you can find the section that each person is buried in and then check the online map to figure out where to go.
 Get your game plan figured out ahead of time because the cemetery is too large to just wander around!

-Other Things to See & Do in Indianapolis with Teens
+Other Things to See & Do in Indianapolis

-These are the other things we’d like to do in Indy.
+If you have more time to fill and are still wondering what to do in Indianapolis, these are the other things we’d like to do in Indy.
 We didn’t have time to get these in this trip, but will plan on them for our next stop through.